aleen42/PersonalWiki/projectManagement/review/review.md

 - The formulas for variances and indexes start with EV, the earned value.
 - Spreadsheets are a common tool for cost estimating, cost budgeting, and cost control.
 - The quality assurance process involves taking responsibility for quality throughout the project’s life cycle.
+- Project managers are ultimately responsible for quality management on their projects.

 #### False